per1234/EtherEventQueue/README.md

 - Returns: Number of chars in the event including the null terminator at the end of the string.
   - Type: byte

-`EtherEventQueue.availablePayload()` - Returns the number of chars of payload including null terminator available to read
+`EtherEventQueue.availablePayload()` - Returns the number of chars of payload including null terminator available to read. availableEvent() must be called first.
 - Parameter: none
 - Returns: Number of chars in the payload including the null terminator at the end of the string.
   - Type: byte

-`EtherEventQueue.readEvent(char eventBuffer[])` - Puts the event in the passed array
+`EtherEventQueue.readEvent(char eventBuffer[])` - Puts the event in the passed array. availableEvent() must be called first.
 - Parameter: eventBuffer - size a char array according to the result of availableEvent () and pass it to the readEvent  function.
 After that it will contain the event.
   - Type: char
 - Returns: none

-`EtherEventQueue.readPayload(char payloadBuffer[])` - Puts the payload string in the passed array
+`EtherEventQueue.readPayload(char payloadBuffer[])` - Puts the payload string in the passed array. availableEvent() must be called first.
 - Parameter: payloadBuffer - size a char array according to the result of availablePayload () and pass it to the readPayload  function.
 After that it will contain the payload.
   - Type: char
 - Returns: none

+`EtherEventQueue.senderIP()` - get the IP Address of the sender of the most recent event. availableEvent() must be called first.
+- Parameter: none
+- Returns: IP Address of the sender of the most recent event
+  - Type: IPAddress

 `EtherEventQueue.flushReceiver()` - clear any buffered event and payload data so a new event can be received
 - Parameter:none
 - Returns:none

-`EtherEventQueue.queue(targetIP, port, event, payload, resendFlag)` - Send an event and payload
+`EtherEventQueue.queue(target, port, event, payload, resendFlag)` - Send an event and payload
-- Parameter: targetIP - IP address to send the event to
+- Parameter: target - takes either the IP address or node number of the target device
   - Type: IPAddress
 - Parameter: port: - port to send the event to
   - Type: unsigned int